WoodenNebula/Tic-Tac-Toe/README.md

 To install everything in linux mint run the following in terminal

-`sudo apt-get install mesa-utils mesa-common-dev libglfw3 libglfw3-dev`
+`sudo apt-get install mesa-utils mesa-common-dev libglfw3 libglfw3-dev bear`

 or equivalent package manager commands